-- 1. server1.example.com

-- 2. server1.sales.example.com

-- 3. server1.dev.example.com
+'''

+serverl.example.com

+serverl.sales.example.com

+serverl.dev.example.com

+'''

 If no matches are found, the DNS server will provide a result of notfound and the DNS query will fail.

 Static Hostnames

 Static hostnames are locally defined hostname-to-IP mappings located in the file /etc/hosts.
 Entries in the hosts file will have precedence over DNS by default.
 This means that if your system tries to resolve a hostname and it matches an entry in /etc/hosts, it will not attempt to look up the record in DNS.
 In some configurations, especially when Internet access is not required, servers that communicate with a limited number of resources can be conveniently set to use static hostnames instead of DNS.